BrownCrown/pdf-text-tokenizer/README.md

   * TokenLength (of unique word collection)
   * Tokens (unique word collection)

+---

 ## STATUS

 At this point, text extraction success is pretty good.
-Of course, text-based (non-scanned) documents yield better results.
+Text-based (non-scanned) documents yield better results.
 There are potential text parsing problems when PDFs include fonts with "custom" encoding, where text is generally recognized, but can be 'jammed' together (i.e., "codereview" instead of "code review").

 Of course, documents with security applied (password, certificate, etc) can not be accessed and processed.